lingwhatics/lingwhatics.github.io/now.md

 - Continuing to learn R to apply it to data analysis and graphic creation at work and home.
 - I gave a talk at work about visualization to get everyone thinking about improving the level of visual communication.
 I included information about colour visual deficiencies that was well received by several people who commented that they alway have trouble because most people don't think about their needs.
 - Travelled to Chicago with my sister and Montreal with a friend in the past year for long weekends.
-- Travelled to Calgary and Banff to tour around with my girlfriend (at the time).
+- Travelled to Calgary and Banff to tour around with my girlfriend.
 - Keeping up my Portuguese learning because it is interesting and maybe one day it will be useful too.

 What's Next:

-- Planning trips for the next year or so (Brazil, LA, to be determined)
+- Planning trips for the next year or so (Montreal, Brazil, LA, to be determined)
 - Trip home for my grandmother's 100th birthday
 - Practicing my French so I can conceivably work in Montreal
+- Practicing speaking in Portuguese to supplement my budding understanding

 Idea for this came from [Peter](https://ruk.ca/content/what-am-i-doing-now "What am I doing /now").